The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 - Student prints Cross Registration form and obtains signatures from advisor and Office of Registrar

 - Student brings Cross Registration form to the host institution and registers there in appropriate time frame

-- At the end of the semester, student requests an official transcript from the host institution to be sent to Medaille College Office of Registrar
+- At the end of the semester, student requests an official transcript from the host institution to be sent to Medaille University Office of Registrar

 The schools listed below belong to the WNY Consortium of Higher Education and participate in WNY cross registration.

 Buffalo State College

 Empire State College